Risks of global recession mount

-WASHINGTON Financial contagion from Europe is pushing global economies towards the brink, and the risks of slipping into worldwide recession are rising significantly.
+WASHINGTON Financial contagion from Europe is pushing global economies toward the brink, and the risks of slipping into worldwide recession are rising significantly.

 China's exports have plunged to half their year-ago levels.
 Factory orders in Germany, Europe's economic powerhouse, are slumping as China weakens.
 Australia and Indonesia have cut interest rates to ward off damage from Europe, while Japan, Britain and Brazil have slashed their growth forecasts.